kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

          ```shell
         mkpart primary 0.00TB 8.80TB
         ```
         The secondary storage should now be partitioned.
-You can easily tell if a partition was created by identifying a number that's appended to the end of the secondary devices name, which would look like `/dev/sdb1` type the `fdisk -1` command to verify:
+You can easily tell if a partition was created by identifying a number that's appended to the end of the secondary devices name, which would look like **/dev/sdb1** type the
+        following command to verify:
+        ```shell
+        fdisk -l
+        ```
      5. Create and prepare a physical volume for use by issuing the following command:
         ```shell
         pvcreate /dev/sdb1